Coronavirus Evacuees Arrive In Germany From China - UrduPoint

 Coronavirus Evacuees Arrive In Germany From China

-The plane carrying 102 German citizens and 26 foreign nationals landed at Frankfurt Airport around 1540 GMT after being delayed when Russia refused to let it land and refuel.
+The plane carrying 100 German citizens and 24 foreign nationals -- mainly Chinese -- landed at Frankfurt Airport around 1540 GMT after being delayed when Russia refused to let it land and refuel.

 The Moscow airport claimed it had a "lack of capacity" and the Airbus A310 jet was forced to stop in Helsinki instead.

-Those who are cleared will then be quarantined for two weeks at a military base in Germersheim, near Stuttgart.
+Those evacuated included 100 German nationals.
+22 Chinese, an American and a Romanian.

-Germany now has seven confirmed cases of the virus, including the first of human-to-human transmission on European soil.
+Meanwhile Bavaria's health minister said on Saturday an eighth person had been confirmed with the virus in Germany, a 33-year-old man from Munich.

-The patients are all in the southern Bavaria region and comprise of six employees of car parts supplier Webasto and a daughter of one of the workers.
+The patients are all in the southern Bavaria region and comprise seven employees of car parts supplier Webasto and a daughter of one of the workers.

 "What worries me are conspiracy theories that spread uncertainty," he added, saying that there were reports that the children of Webasto employees were being turned away from daycare in Germany.